enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 This performs slightly better than the conservative option discussed above.
 As we're guaranteed total utilisation of the stack of each thread we spawn less threads and hence reduce the context switching overhead.
-Nevertheless, this is still very slow compared to the pure loop case.
+Nevertheless, this is still very slow compared to Haskell baseline.

 ### Thread Pools
 While a thread pool is conventionally seen as a way to amortise the cost of